The 2021 Grant Recipients are:

 You can apply for project funding from Kentucky’s Local History Trust Fund.
-Applications are available here and are due by October 15.
+Applications are available each summer.
 Planning grants range from $290 to $1,000.
 Implementation grants range from $290 to $2,500.
-If you have questions about qualifying for a grant, please call the Kentucky Historical Society, (502)782-8064, or email Dr. Amanda Higgins at email@example.com.
+If you have questions about qualifying for a grant, please call the Kentucky Historical Society, (502)782-8064, or email Dr. Amanda Higgins at firstname.lastname@example.org.

 - Read about the 2020 grant recipients.